GSA/SF-Event-Monitoring-Log-Retrieval/README.md

 * Click Save

 ## .env file
-* Copy the .sample.env file and rename to .env  `cp .sample.env .env`
+* Copy the .sample.env file and rename to .env.
 * Add site URI, do not include https://
 * Enter user credentials including OAuth Consumer Key and Consumer Secret